9 Amazing Tipping Stories

-7. The World’s Largest Tip
+7. The $3 Million Tip

-Unlike the movie version, the two were both happily married to other people, and Robert’s wife was more than happy to split the money with Phyllis—but let’s be honest, without the two falling in love, it wouldn’t have been much of a movie.
+Unlike the movie version, the two were both married to other people, and Robert’s wife was more than happy to split the money with Phyllis—but let’s be honest, without the two falling in love, it wouldn’t have been much of a movie.

-History repeated itself in 1995, when John Steele, an auto parts worker in Toronto left a lottery ticket as a tip for his favorite waitress, Tracy Dalton.
+History repeated itself in 1995, when John Steele, an auto parts worker in Toronto, left a lottery ticket as a tip for his favorite waitress, Tracy Dalton.
 He asked her to let him know if she won anything and she agreed to share any prizes from the ticket.
 A few days later, the ticket ended up being worth $184,700, meaning both parties got a cool $92,350.

-This post originally appeared last year.
+This post originally appeared in 2013.